-- (e) Retrofits of existing stormwater management works (i.e. improving the provision of stormwater services to existing development in the watershed where no feasible alternative exists) but does not include the establishment of new stormwater management works; - (f) Infrastructure, but only if the need for the project has been demonstrated through an Environmental Assessment or other similar environmental approval and there is no reasonable alternative; and - (g) Low-intensity recreational uses including access to the Lake that require very little terrain or vegetation modification and few, if any, buildings or structures, including but not limited to the following: - (i) non-motorized trail use4; - (ii) natural heritage appreciation; - (iii) unserviced camping on public and institutional land; and; - (iv) accessory uses to existing buildings or structures. - 5.3.2 The minimum vegetation protection zone in a shoreline built-up area is 30 metres from the Lake Simcoe shoreline, or larger if determined appropriate by an evaluation required by Section 5.3.3. - 5.3.3 Within a shoreline built-up area, an application for development or site alteration within 120 metres of the Lake Simcoe shoreline shall be accompanied by an Environmental Impact Statement that satisfies the requirements of Section 5.3.7 unless the development or site alteration is for a purpose specified by Section 5.3.1(g). - 5.3.4 In the review of development or site alteration applications on adjacent lands to the Lake Simcoe shoreline and its tributaries, the Town shall consider, in consultation with the appropriate agencies, the restoration of watercourses and shorelines to their natural state.
-In this regard, an application for development or site alteration shall:
+- e) Retrofits of existing stormwater management works (i.e. improving the provision of stormwater services to existing development in the watershed where no feasible alternative exists) but does not include the establishment of new stormwater management works; - f) Infrastructure, but only if the need for the project has been demonstrated through an Environmental Assessment or other similar environmental approval and there is no reasonable alternative; and - g) Low-intensity recreational uses including access to the Lake that require very little terrain or vegetation modification and few, if any, buildings or structures, including but not limited to the following: - (i) non-motorized trail use4; - (ii) natural heritage appreciation; - (iii) unserviced camping on public and institutional land; and; - (iv) accessory uses to existing buildings or structures. - 5.3.2 The minimum vegetation protection zone in a shoreline built-up area is 30 metres from the Lake Simcoe shoreline, or larger if determined appropriate by an evaluation required by Section 5.3.3. - 5.3.3 Within shoreline built-up areas, an application for development or site alteration within 120 metres of the Lake Simcoe shoreline shall be accompanied by a natural heritage evaluation that satisfies the requirements of Section 5.3.7, unless the development or site alteration is for a purpose specified by Section 5.3.1(g). - 5.3.4 In the review of development or site alteration applications on adjacent lands to the Lake Simcoe shoreline and its tributaries, the Town shall consider, in consultation with the appropriate agencies, the restoration of watercourses and shorelines to their natural state.
+In this regard, an application for development or site alteration shall: - (a) Increase or improve fish habitat in streams, lakes, and wetlands, and any adjacent riparian areas; - (b) Include landscaping and habitat restoration that increases the ability of native plants and animals to use valley lands or riparian areas as wildlife habitat and movement corridors;